 Our group consisted of four hikers, three mountain guides and ten others – including crew, client and agency people.

 In our hiking group – talent is what we were called – none of us had been in anything but a home video before.
 We had to agree before going that we would cooperate at all times with photos, videos and interviews.
 Sure – no problem I figured.
 And fortunately, the on camera sessions got easier over the course of the two days.

-For me it was the challenge.
+For me going to the Abbott Pass Hut was all about the challenge.

 And I love the mountains.
 I revel in their beauty and delight in the solitude.
 That’s not to say that I’m not intimidated at times and in fact occasionally terrified on a talus slope when the boulders underneath you start to move.
 Trust me, I am.

 But with the security of a mountain guide and their expertise with route finding, I had no problem agreeing to go.

 Out of the four hikers, I was the oldest by far.
 In fact I could have been their mother.
 What I had going for me was experience and I figured I was in shape enough to make it up the close to 3,000 feet of vertical with a pack on my back.